-Thank you to everyone who submitted a comment against this proposed executive action.
-The comment period closed on September 23, 2019.
+Thank you to everyone who submitted a comment against the Administration’s harmful proposed rule to limit eligibility for the Supplemental Nutrition Assistance Program (SNAP).
+The second comment period closed on November 1.

-We will continue to watch this issue, working closely withand our anti-hunger partners across the city and country.
-We’ll keep you updated as we learn more.
+We will continue to monitor this issue, working closely with Feeding America and our partners across the city and country, and we will keep you updated as we learn more.